 "Buyer" means the Party to a Transaction who is obligated to purchase Gas during a Period of Delivery.

-"C.T." means Central Time.
+"C.T." means Central Standard Time or Central Daylight Time, whichever is applicable.

 "Claims" means all claims or actions, threatened or filed and whether groundless, false or fraudulent, that directly or indirectly relate to the subject matters of the indemnity, and the resulting losses, damages, expenses, attorneys' fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of this Agreement.